joma74/udemy-docker-k8s-tcg/README.md

 root      6811  6647  0 10:35 ?
 00:00:00 nginx: master process nginx -g daemon off;
 101       6976  6811  0 10:35 ?
 00:00:00 nginx: worker process
 ```

+_P.S.
+Out of scope, but for what is `\pause` about, see https://www.ianlewis.org/en/almighty-pause-container_

 ### How To Check K8s Stats